jon-harper/OmniBox-docs/docs/index.md

 ## Version Stability Guarantee

 Printing OmniBox is an investment.
-As such, the way trays and panels attach to OmniBox between versions is carefully fixed.
-As such, OmniBox is highly modular and can be upgraded piece by piece.
+The way trays and panels attach to OmniBox between versions is carefully fixed.
+The result is a modular case that can be upgraded piece by piece.

 !!! note
     Prior versions of this page had the Version Stability Guarantee fully in place.
 I have relaxed it until version 1.0 in order to deprecate M4-mounted parts.

-    No reprinting is necessary to use old M4 panels with M3 screws, however.
+    No reprinting is necessary to use legacy M4 panels with M3 screws.

 ### Currently (Before Version 1.0)

 Prior to version 1.0, changes may still be made to how panels and trays interface with the Core case.
-Deprecated parts remain available and supported through the release of 1.0 and every effort is made to avoid incompatibilities between versions.
+If this happens, parts using the old method are considered "deprecated".
+Deprecated parts remain available and supported through the release of 1.0 but will be removed after.

+Every effort is made to avoid incompatibilities between versions.

 Thus far, all deprecated printed parts remain compatible with new cases.